Economy of Uttar Pradesh

-Uttar Pradesh has the 3rd largest economy among Indian states and is also the most populous, supporting a population of nearly 240 million.
+Uttar Pradesh has the 3rd largest economy among Indian states and is also the most populous, supporting a population of nearly 250 million.
+It is third-largest state economy in India, with ₹36.0 trillion in 2026-27.

-Uttar Pradesh is the largest producer of food grains in India and accounted for about 17.83% share in the country's total food grain output in 2016–17.
-Food grain production in the state stood at 49,903.1 thousand tonnes in 2016-17 and 51,252.7 thousand tonnes in 2017–18.
-Major food grains produced in the state include rice, wheat, maize, millet (bajra), gram, peas and lentils.
+Uttar Pradesh is the largest producer of food grains in India and accounted for about 20% share in the country's total food grain output in 2024-25.
+Food grain production in the state stood at about 72,512 thousand tonnes in 2024-25.
+Major food grains produced in the state include rice, wheat, maize, millet (bajra), gram, peas, dairy products and lentils.

 Uttar Pradesh is a favoured tourist destination in India with Varanasi, considered to be one of the oldest living city of the world, a holy place for devotees of Lord Shiva and Taj Mahal, one of the eight Wonders of the World, is also located here in Agra.
 In 2022, domestic tourist arrivals in the state stood at 317.91 million.
-Varanasi, Agra, Ayodhya, Mathura and Prayagraj were among the most visited cities.
+Varanasi, Agra, Ayodhya, Mathura and Prayagraj are among the most visited cities.
 The 2025 Prayag Maha Kumbh Mela attracted more than 550 million devotees and was estimated to generate ₹3.50 lakh crore in revenue.

-Cities such as Noida, Meerut, Kanpur Nagar, Agra, Lucknow, Gorakhpur, Prayagraj and Ghaziabad are leading economic centres in the state.

-The growth of Noida has come due to Yamuna Expressway.
+Cities such as Lucknow, Noida, Meerut, Ghaziabad, Kanpur, Agra, Varanasi Gorakhpur and Prayagraj are leading economic centres in the state.
+The growth of Noida and Greater Noida has come due to Yamuna Expressway, it has become the largest electronic manufacturing hub in India, responsible for over 60% of India's mobile production.
 Now the government is pushing to create Meerut as the next Industrial hub and the Ganga Expressway is expected to fuel this.

 Agriculture, livestock and fishing

 Uttar Pradesh is a major contributor to the national food grain stock.
 In FY 2020–21, the state produced 5.81 crores (58.10 million) tonnes of food grain, 18.68% of the country's total production.
 This is partly due to the fertile regions of the Indo-Gangetic plain and also the well-developed irrigation facilities, such as canals and tube wells.
 It has been the foremost producer of food grains in India since the 1950s, due to high-yielding varieties of seed, greater availability of fertilisers, and increased use of irrigation.

-Western Uttar Pradesh is more advanced in terms of agriculture then the other regions in the state.
+Western Uttar Pradesh is more advanced in terms of agriculture than the other regions in the state.
 The majority of the state's population depends upon farming activities.
 Wheat, rice, pulses, oilseeds, and potatoes are major agricultural products.
 Sugarcane is the most important cash crop throughout the state.
 Uttar Pradesh is one of the most important states in India as far as horticulture is concerned.
 Mangoes are extensively grown in the state.